-Commercial gardening and fruit farming, so named because truck was a Middle English word meaning batering or the exchange of commodities.
+Commercial gardening and fruit farming, so named because truck was a Middle English word meaning bartering or exchange of commodities.

 To remove chaff by allowing it to be blown away by the wind.

-Wheat planted in the fall and harvested in the summer.
+Wheat planted in the fall and harvested in the early summer.

 AP Human Geography Chapter 12 Vocab